-The MBS+TOX includes core courses and electives with practicum placements in government agencies and industries that emphasize application of concepts and skills to solve toxicology-related problems, develop toxicology-based submissions to regulatory agencies and assess toxicological risk.
+The MBS+TOX includes required and recommended core courses and optional electives as well practicum placements in government agencies, industries and consulting firms that emphasize application of concepts and skills to solve toxicology-related problems, develop toxicology-based submissions to regulatory agencies and assess toxicological risk.

-The program is tailored to students who have graduated with a BSc degree in Toxicology or BSc with a several advanced level courses in toxicology and an interest in applied toxicology and associated regulatory aspects.
+The program is tailored to students who have graduated with a BSc degree in Toxicology or BSc with several advanced level courses in toxicology and an interest in applied toxicology and associated regulatory aspects.

-- MBS+TOX students complete the 1 year 'Masters of Biomedical Sciences' program in the field of Pharmacology and Toxicology with a specialization in Applied Toxicology
+- MBS+TOX students complete the 1 year 'Master of Biomedical Sciences' program in the field of Pharmacology and Toxicology with a specialization in Applied Toxicology

 - emphasizes experiential learning with practicum placements